Bally's Intralot: Operations

 The National Lottery of Malta, privatised in 2004, twice awarded sequential concessions, each spanning a decade, to Maltco, in which Intralot holds the majority stake.
 Expired 4 July 2022, the concession was then awarded to Izi Group subsidiary National Lottery plc.

 In December 2016, as its 2007 contract was ending; Intralot signed its second 10-year contract with Idaho Lottery in the US, that will come into force in October 2017 and last until October 2027, extendable by up to five or ten years.

 In February 2018, Intralot announced that they had agreed a 10-year deal worth an estimated $340 million with the Illinois State Lottery.
 The deal will cover the installation of operational technology in over 7,500 retail locations across the US state.

 On March 1, 2019, Intralot's joint venture with Inteltek lost its 15-year contract to control Turkey's Iddaa national sports betting monopoly to Sans Girisim, a joint venture between Scientific Games and Turkish conglomerate Demirören Group.

+In 2019, Intralot began to work with the British Columbia Lottery Corporation (BCLC); in 2024, the corporation migrated to Intralot's cloud-based LotosX Omni platform for its retail lottery business, and its Orion platform for sports betting.

 Membership and recognition

 Intralot is a member of international gambling associations, including the World Lottery Association (WLA), European Lotteries (EL), the North American Association of State & Provincial Lotteries (NASPL) and CIBELAE (the Hispanic association that covers S. America and the Iberian peninsula), as well as the Gaming Standards Association (GSA) in the US and the Asia Pacific Lottery Association (APLA).

-Intralot was named one of the World Economic Forum's "New Champions", as it was listed in its "Global Growth Companies Community" in 2007.

 Intralot received a "Global IT Excellence Award 2008" by the World Information Technology and Services Alliance (WITSA) during its 16th World Congress on Information Technology (WCIT 2008), Kuala Lumpur, Malaysia.

 Betting Company, a subsidiary of Intralot that operated sports betting in 12 countries, signed a cooperation agreement with FIFA's Early Warning System for the protection of the integrity of football.